grantj-re3/FlindersRedbox-rif2website/README.md

 - If there is more than one OAI-PMH page of records, iterate through all pages by using the resumption token
 - Use the following config files (with hash elements which can be overwritten):
   * main (containing RIFCS URL, target root dir, target html-template, user-agent)
-  * multiple rule-files according to user's preference Eg. perhaps 1 per record type (eg. collection, party) & subtype (eg. dataset, person)
+  * multiple rule-files according to user's preference Eg. perhaps 1 per record type (eg. collection, party) and subtype (eg. dataset, person)
 - log file (eg. errors, warnings)
 - HtmlHelper class
-- Allow one invocation for Mint & another for Redbox.
+- Allow one invocation for Mint and another for Redbox.
 - Using a replacement token for xpath PRIMARY RECORD TYPE so the user can reference other rulesets.
 Eg ActivityProjectRules = PartyPersonRules
 - Allow program to determine which RIF-CS records will be processed based